 David Lieberman is a life-long New Yorker and graduate of Vassar College.
 Lieberman has led Shevet Achim Groups at B’nai Jeshurun in New York City for six years.
 Through the B’nai Jeshurun teen program David leads service based teen trips to the Dominican Republic, Nicaragua, New Orleans and Israel.
 In addition to his work as a Jewish Educator, David is an EMMY award winning documentary film and television editor whose work include We Could Be King, Magic Camp, Notes from Liberia, and the ESPN show Hell Week.
 This year he is hard at work on a new feature documentary about women’s lacrosse on a Native American reservation.

-Deborah Meyer, Founder and CEO, has 25 years of experience building non-profits, primarily women’s and Jewish organizations.
-In addition, for four years, Meyer helped manage a private Jewish Montessori pre-school.
-Prior to founding Moving Traditions with Chair Sally Gottesman, Meyer co-directed Kolot, where she helped create and launch Rosh Hodesh Meyer holds an M.A. in Communication from Emerson College.
+Deborah Meyer, Founder and CEO, has years of experience building non-profits, primarily women’s and Jewish organizations.
+In addition, for four years Deborah helped manage a private Jewish Montessori pre-school.
+Prior to founding Moving Traditions with Chair Sally Gottesman, Deborah co-directed Kolot, where she helped launch Rosh Hodesh and began research that led to the development of Shevet Achim, Moving Traditions’ signature programs.
+Deborah holds an M.A. in Communication from Emerson College.

 Nicole Nevarez, New York Director, oversees and stewards all of the New York Metro area program partners and many of the region’s development relationships for Moving Traditions.
 Previously, Nicole held the Director of Jewish Life & Education position at the Rosenthal JCC and worked as a marketing professional for non-profit theatres in New York City.
 Nicole holds a degree in Cultural Management/Jewish Studies from American University, DC and has spent time studying in Israel, particularly at Pardes.